Des Hasler

 Hasler coached Manly between 2004 and 2011, winning a further two premierships in 2008 and 2011.
-He coached the Canterbury-Bankstown Bulldogs in the National Rugby League, before returning to Manly as coach from 2019 until he was sensationally sacked at the end of the 2022 season.
+He coached the Canterbury Bulldogs in the National Rugby League, before returning to Manly as coach from 2019 until he was sacked at the end of the 2022 season.

 Early life

 Hasler was born in Gosford, New South Wales.
 He played his junior footy at Cambridge Park and Brothers Penrith.

 He attended St Dominic's College, Penrith.

 Playing career

 Hasler began his first-grade career with the Penrith Panthers in 1982, but quickly transferred to the Manly Warringah Sea Eagles.
 Hasler's contact with Manly came by chance.

-After having played only 12 games for the Penrith club in 1982 and 1983, Bob Fulton, on the lookout for a halfback due to not being satisfied with the play of Phil Blake, offered Hasler a trial at Manly and signed him to play for the Sea Eagles in 1984.
+After having played only 12 games for the Penrith club in 1982 and 1983, Bob Fulton, on the lookout for a halfback due to not being satisfied with the defensive play of Phil Blake, offered Hasler a trial at Manly and signed him to play for the Sea Eagles in 1984.

 Hasler made his debut for Australia in the third test of the 1985 Trans-Tasman Test series against New Zealand at Carlaw Park in Auckland, coming into the team at the expense of Queensland halfback Mark Murray.
 Unfortunately his debut was soured with the Kiwis defeating Australia 18–0.

 Hasler's value as a utility player led to his frequent selection on the bench in representative football.
 He played 13 State of Origin matches for New South Wales (seven from the bench, three at halfback, two at five-eighth and 1 at lock), scoring two tries during these games.
 His biography, The Utility Player, was written by prominent Australian author and Manly Warringah fan Thomas Keneally and was published in 1993.

 Hasler also played in twelve test and World Cup matches for Australia between 1985 and 1991, with his utility value seeing him start nine of those games from the bench.